chrisd149/Cog-Customization/README.md

 **[Demo Video](https://youtu.be/H13CPHQySiQ)**

 This is a early project for a very basic User Interactive game using Panda3D and Python.

+This was formerly called Cog Training, but has since been changed due to another Panda3D project with the same name.

 **NOTE:** this is my first "real" programming project, and as such code may not be clearly readable and buggy